gene-git/ssl-mgr/README.rst

 A *roll* is required for *DNSSEC* as well as for *DANE*, which we manage.

 Without any loss of functionality and to keep things nice and simple, we treat every update as requiring a key roll.

-As above, a *roll* is required for *DANE TLS* but not needed for things such as web server certificate update.
+Again, a *roll* is required for *DANE TLS* but is not needed for things such as web server certificate update.

 Furthermore, admin always has the control, should it be needed, to do whatever they choose.

-e.g. a using *-f* will force things to happen (a roll or create new certs and so on.)
+e.g. Using *-f* will force things to happen (a roll or create new certs and so on.)

 Curr & Next
 -----------

-These are kept in directories that contain the same set of files.
+These are kept in directories that contain different versions of the same set of files.
+Of course *next* has newer versions.

 In order of creation these are: